MarchMadness23/Project2/README.md

 <img width="495" alt="Screen Shot 2023-03-25 at 10 36 23 PM" src="https://user-images.githubusercontent.com/97116253/227753893-23ec0be3-5bbe-468b-a590-674e3a0e8f65.png">

-Furthermore, we created another table only for the year 2023 to get the teams for thsi year.
+Furthermore, we created another table only for the year 2023 to get the teams for this year.
 However there were missing teams in the dataset so we added the teams to get the accurate data of the teams playing for this year in the march madness.
 ```
 tournGameData23 <- table1%>%
   filter(YEAR == 2023)%>%